The Academy offers two types of courses:

 All courses focus on both hard and soft skills.

 AS Solution only provides tuition-free training to those individuals whom we deem to be suitable for employment in the industry.
-Applicants will be evaluated according to a mix of criteria prior to course admission.
+Applicants will be evaluated according to a variety of criteria prior to course admission.

 AS Solution provides these courses to contribute to the pool of qualified candidates for our many job openings every year and to further professionalize the executive protection industry.
-Although we do recruit among course participants, acceptance to any AS Solution Global Training Academy course should by no means be construed as a job offer by AS Solution.
+Although we do recruit among course participants, acceptance to any AS Solution Global Training Academy program should by no means be construed as a job offer by AS Solution.

 For more information on courses, click below or contact email@example.com